See below for details about Sidi's successor to this road shoe.September 2019

 These kicks aren't super feathery like some of the others.
 They use a full carbon outsole, tough Microfiber Techpro for the upper, and a good deal of padding and other reinforcement to ensure longevity.
 That puts these near the bottom of the weight game at 22.1 ounces in men's 44.

 Next down the line are the Shimano RC9s at 19 ounces in a men's 45.
 These offer comparable performance to the premium Italian mainstays but don't have quite the level of power transfer, adjustability, or durability.
-We think that weight alone shouldn't determine whether or not to go with the Sidis, but if you're dead-set on being a weight weenie, take a look at the Shimanos.
+We think that weight alone shouldn't determine whether or not to go with the Sidis, but if you're dead-set on being a weight weenie, definitely go with the Scotts.
+If you're after something more comfortable, look at the Shimanos.
+If you want a premium shoe, but are looking to save a few bucks, look at the LG Course Air Lite IIs.

 This measure is where the Italian shoes shine.
 They have unmatched sturdiness and rigidity, buoyed by their great adjustability, which allows riders to dial in and tweak different aspects of the shoe to get a fit that's more customized to your foot and riding form.
 The tough Techpro Microfiber upper material and external heel cup minimize wasted movement and direct force directly into your pedal.
 And of course, their thick carbon fiber outsole transfers downward energy directly into the cleat platform.

 If you are looking for a little more comfort, a little less weight, and maybe just a more straightforward, less expensive shoe that will still perform well, we suggest looking at the Shimano S-Phyre RC9s, which came in just behind.
 They also feature an excellent carbon sole and a snug fit that reduces energy waste, helping you transfer more of your hard work into brag-worthy propulsion.

 With five points of adjustment, these bad boys dominate the adjustment game.
-To bring uniform closure to the top of the foot and reduce heel lift they use their Soft Instep 3 strap anchored by a Tecno 3 buckle.
+To bring uniform closure to the top of the foot and reduce heel lift, they use their Soft Instep 3 strap anchored by a Tecno 3 buckle.
 The buckles have a lever that opens to twist and tighten and closes to keep a low profile when riding.
 They use a quick release to loosen or two side levers to loosen incrementally.
 There is a second Tecno 3 buckle and cable closure along the top of the foot with optional cable anchors across the toes.
 To top it off, they use a heel retention device that can be tightened or loosened to suit your form.

 One of the great aspects to this model is the replaceability of parts, including the Tecno 3 buckles, Soft Instep 3 strap, and heel and toe pads, greatly increasing longevity, especially of the upper and outsole.
 The outsole itself is a tough synthetic microfiber, Techpro, bolstered by a reinforced toe and a hard external heel cup.
 The thick full carbon outsole adds more weight than other models, but it pays off in added durability.

-Their nearest competitors shed light on why they're such a premium shoe.
-The Mavic Cosmic have a touch carbon framed upper and carbon sole but include large vents that leave the sole vulnerable to punctures by sharp stones and gravel.
+Their nearest competitors shed light on why they're such premium shoes.
+The Mavic Cosmic has a tough carbon-framed upper and carbon sole but includes large vents that leave the sole vulnerable to punctures by sharp stones and gravel.
 They also sacrificed both comfort and adjustability by using so much robust, rigid carbon fiber in their upper.